rgxcp/northernchateau.dev/content/posts/2022/06/1-well-hello-world.md

 **Hello, there!
 Welcome aboard!**

 Welcome to this _(super simple)_ blog.
-Here, I will be sharing some tutorials, tips, or just some info related to techs, films, music, designs, and anything that pops from my mind.
+Here, I will be sharing some tutorials, tips, or just some info related to techs, films, music, designs, or anything that pops from my mind.

 Why am I doing this?
 Simple, as they said: **_"The best way to learn is to teach"_**.
 I think it's cool if I can share my knowledge.
 I think it's amazing if others can benefit from what I know.
 For me, there's a happy feeling every time I help/teach my friends.